dann1/one-deploy/code_style.md

 ```

 > [!WARNING]
 > A note about `ansible-lint`.
 The code above fails to validate with `ansible-lint` due to missing `name:` attribute, that's the main reason we don't use `ansible-lint`.
-Also, `ansible-lint` is annoying to use in general, so we don't care. *We're open for discussing it if you really (x2) think you can change our minds.* :thinking:
+Also, `ansible-lint` is annoying to use in general, so we don't use it. *We're open to discussing it if you really (x2) think you can change our minds.* :thinking:

 ### 2.3 Use Jinja2 with task vars

 Please take a look at the example task below.
 You can see that it actually processes multiple JSON payloads, so you can (arguably) consider it to be complex.
-Now imagine all the code under `vars:` is written as a single line or split into multiple tasks.. :anger:
+Now imagine all the code under `vars:` is written as a single line or split into multiple tasks. :anger:

 Dividing Jinja2 pipelines into smaller and named local *vars* (prefixing them with _ is the pattern that we adopted to differentiate them from the actual facts) can make the whole functional expression easier to digest.
 Also, it allows for inserting comments, so just do it :+1:.